cjroehrig/crispyControllers/Games/Lotro/README.md

 To be effective in full-screen, your `F1-F6` skills should be ones which don't require knowledge of any "procs" which you can't see.
 Cooldowns are ok -- you eventually get a sense of the timing.

 I set up my `F1-F6` (remote) ActionBar to:
-### DPS (Hunter):
+### DPS (Red Hunter):
-1. Splitshot
+1. Purge Poison
-2. Blindside
+2. Upshot
 3. Quick Shot
-4. Penetrating Shot
+4. Swift Bow
-5. Blood Arrow
+5. Merciful Shot
-6. Merciful Shot
+6. Heart Seeker

-### HEAL (Minstrel):
+### HEAL (Blue Minstrel):
-1. Still as Death
+1. Story of Courage
-2. Story of Courage
+1. Solioquy of Spirit
 3. Chord of Salvation
 4. Inspire Fellows
 5. Bolster Courage
 6. Triumphant Spirit (or Fellowship's Heart)

 ### TANK (Guardian):
-1. Stamp
+1. Ignore the Pain
-2. Challenge
+2. Stamp
 3. Guardian's Ward
 4. Vexing Blow
 5. Sweeping Cut
-6. Engage
+6. Challenge